wr0124/2014ISMANS/README.md

-# 2014ISMANSPython
+# 2014ISMANS
-simulation idea based on the coupled opinion dynamics in community network
+simulation ideas based on the diffusion dynamics